VesnaPop-Dimitrijoska/ML-Regression-Model-Airline-Delay/README.md

 #
 # Project Description:
 Creating regression models with a pipeline and hyperparameter optimization using (Baseline models, TPOT, Random search, Grid search).
+Since there were 5 delay columns I decided to combine them into one column by adding them up.
+This is the new target.

 Features in Airline Delay dataset: